alienspaces/go-boilerplate/README.md

 # Go Boilerplate

-Contains *mostly* everything you need to get started building a set of independent fully functional Go REST API's.
+Contains *mostly* everything you might need to build a set of independent REST API's in Go.

 As this is a **boilerplate** with supporting scripts and configuration files it is highly opinionated.
 As such, I won't feel bad if you don't like it, and neither should you 👍

 ## Overview

-- Every source directory is documented
-- Every source file is documented
 - Layered architecture
   - Application
   - Model